Politics and the Pulpit 2008

 Note: Throughout this document, the term “churches” refers to churches, synagogues, temples, mosques and other religious congregations.
 The term “religious organizations” has a broader meaning, including both churches and other types of religious organizations that are exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code.

 This report is in question-and-answer format.
-Use the menu below to go to a particular section of the report or to a specific question.
+Use the adjacent menu to go to a particular section of the report.
 A selected bibliography is available in the PDF version.

 Photo Credit: Getty Images